 Neonatal Hypo- or Hyperthyroidism

-Amiodarone can cause fetal harm when administered to a pregnant woman.
-Although amiodarone use during pregnancy is uncommon, there have been a small number of published reports of congenital goiter/hypothyroidism and hyperthyroidism.
-If Pacerone® (Amiodarone HCl) Tablets are used during pregnancy, or if the patient becomes pregnant while taking Pacerone® Tablets, the patient should be apprised of the potential hazard to the fetus.
+Amiodarone hydrochloride can cause fetal harm when administered to a pregnant woman.
+Although amiodarone hydrochloride use during pregnancy is uncommon, there have been a small number of published reports of congenital goiter/hypothyroidism and hyperthyroidism.
+If Pacerone® (amiodarone hydrochloride) is used during pregnancy, or if the patient becomes pregnant while taking Pacerone®, the patient should be apprised of the potential hazard to the fetus.